Olu-Awo/DSA-Amazon-Review-Project/README.md

    - Removing duplicated rows
    - removing blank rows
    - spliting columns with unneccessary long words and extracing the key words
+   - Creating new colunms named percentage rating and using excel functions like [=IF(G3>=50%,"above 50%","below50%")
  - Pivot Table
  - Creating Dash board